rodolfoamancio/LAMC/README.md

 1. `src`: source code files, main components for running the program, implementation of Monte Carlo algorithms as well as properties calculations and input/output routines;
 2. `scripts`: `python` files used for post-processing data, running multiple simulations on parallel and other routines;
 3. `data`: files used for simulating the data presented on the dissertation;
-4. `notebooks`: additional `jupyter-notebook` files used for analysing, post-processing the data and creating input files.
+4. `notebooks`: additional `jupyter-notebook` files used for analyzing, post-processing the data and creating input files.

 ## Code compilation and utilization
 The main program is written in `C` and requires an adequate compiler (such as `gcc`).
 It can be compiled with the `MakeFile` available inside `src` folder: